Kartones/finished-games/README.md

 ## Roadmap

-Note that the second MVP means a radical departure from the current one, so, if tackling it, a release tag will be created before embarking in the second phase (it can be useful as a "django starter kit").

-**Warning**: Until reaching end of MVP 1.1, all code, UI and DB schemas are subject to change.
-Then upon starting MVP 2 until its "ready" state again, expect heavy changes and no guaranteed backwards compatibility.

 ### ☑️  MVP 1

-Django only version, either without javascript or minimal one just to be able to use the site.
-Main goal is to have the system working and usable by users.
-Data ingestion either manually (through Django-admin) or via scripts (and probably Django commands).
+Initial minimal Django version.
+Main goal was to have the system working, usable by users, and a single source of script-based data ingestion.
+Proven to be of use and easily extensible.

 ### MVP 1.1

 Adding CircleCI integration (free for public repos), bugfixes and some additions like wishlisting games and removing games from wishlist or from the user catalog.
-Plus probably data ingestion from at least two sources (I am the "most interested user" and I have and have played a lot of games!)
+Data ingestion should be solid, and have at least two sources.

-### MVP 2 (Optional)
+### MVP 2

-Throw away Django templates and transform existing views into a REST-like API, then create a separate project for the frontend to be built as an SPA using React (but keeping current design).
+Game covers, user avatars, some 3rd party API integrations to fetch your games from them (Steam, etc.), export profile...

 ## License